-When chroma_format_idc is equal to 1 and the decoded video content is intended for interpretation according to Rec.
-ITU-R BT.2020 or Rec.
-ITU-R BT.2100, chroma_loc_info_present_flag should be equal to 1, and chroma_sample_loc_type_top_field and chroma_sample_loc_type_bottom_field should both be equal to 2.
+When chroma_format_idc is equal to 1 (4:2:0 chroma format) and the decoded video content is intended for interpretation according to Rec.
+ITU-R BT.2020-2 or Rec.
+ITU-R BT.2100-1, chroma_loc_info_present_flag should be equal to 1, and chroma_sample_loc_type_top_field and chroma_sample_loc_type_bottom_field should both be equal to 2.

+Renumber the prior Table E.6 as Table E.7 (and adjust cross references to the table accordingly).

 In F.14.3.1 (General SEI payload semantics), in Table F.4, replace the row for the bitstream partition nesting SEI message with the following: